canonical-ols/snapstore-snap-docs/docs/how-to/airgap.md

 ### Brand store import

-The exported `store-export-*.tar.gz` file can be imported on the target on-prem host using the `snap-proxy push-store` command.
+The exported `store-export-*.tar.gz` file can be imported on the target on-prem host using the `enterprise-store push-store` command.
 Example:

 ```
-sudo snap-proxy push-store \
+sudo enterprise-store push-store \
     /var/snap/snap-store-proxy/common/snaps-to-push/store-export-myDeviceViewStoreID.tar.gz

 ```